 When you stroll across the public spaces of Anantara Kalutara, you will see – despite the demolition and reconstruction, Bawa’s core concepts have been preserved in most parts of the hotel.

 I also loved seeing so many traditional woodworks and other pieces being used to decorate the interior of the property.
-Another favourite spot at Anantara Kalutara was the Geoffrey Bawa library.
+Another favorite spot at Anantara Kalutara was the Geoffrey Bawa library.

 I could have easily been there for a couple of hours.
 Many of his sketches were displayed on the wall and a variety of books on architecture and design.
 Most of the furnishing in the library was said to be either designed or used by the great Geoffrey Bawa himself.
 The Bawa library was put together to reflect his style.
 I mean, what better way to keep his loving memory alive?
 Such a tribute!
 Trust me, you can while away your hours reading a book or just admiring this space or his work.
 I did a little bit of both.